joanaz/WTM/markdown/exercises.md

 ---

 ### Prerequisites
-These instructions assume you have Docker installed and running locally, or in the Cloud, and that you have practiced using the workshop image by following the [installation instructions](../README.md).
+These instructions assume you have Docker installed and running [locally](install-local.md), or in the [Cloud](cloud-install.md), and that you have practiced using the workshop image as described in those instructions.
 Make sure you know how to do these things before you start:

 * Start the container